 ‘Smart’ is an adjective being thrown around left right and centre in tech talk.
 First, there was the ‘smart’ tv from as early as the 1980s, then the ‘smart’ phone later in the ’90s and ever since, increasingly more everyday objects are becoming ‘smart’.
-So what really makes a physical object “smart”?
+So what really makes a physical object “smart” and what are smart spaces?

 The basics of becoming technologically “smart”